small-zeng/EVPP/README.md

 Effectiveness and Efficiency metrics:

 To obtain the process of online reconstruction quality over time (cabin scene for example), run the command:
-Download the data above, unzip it, and place it in the directory:

 ```bash
 cd Postprocesser
 run metric.ipynb